mathigon/textbooks/content/triangles/content.md

 {.r.reveal(when="next-1")} You could also try using similar triangles, like we did in the [previous course](/course/transformations/similarity).
-This method requires knowing the [distance](->.mountain-distance) to the [base of the mountain](->.mountain-base): the point at sea level that directly below its summit.
+This method requires knowing the [distance](->.mountain-distance) to the [base of the mountain](->.mountain-base): the point at sea level that lies directly below its summit.
 We can do this for trees or tall buildings, but for mountains this point is hidden underneath hundreds of meters of rock.
 [Continue](btn:next)